 - (1.)
-That it is desirable to extend and improve the means of Telegraphic Communication between Australia and Europe, by the duplication where necessary of the cables or lines connecting the same. - (2.)
-That the subsidy on ocean cables, to connect Australia with Europe, be borne by the several - Australian Colonies in proportion to population.
+That it is desirable to extend and improve the means of Telegraphic Communication between Australia and Europe, by the duplication where necessary of the cables or lines connecting the - (2.)
+That the subsidy on ocean cables, to connect Australia with Europe, be borne by the several Australian Colonies in proportion to population.
 (3.)
-That the loss (if any) on Colonial lines, to connect the cables with the main telegraphic systems, should, in like manner, be borne by all the Colonies concerned. - (4.)
-That if New Zealand contribute to the subsidy and loss referred to in the foregoing Resolutions, the subsidy on the New Zealand Cable should be a common charge to be borne by all in a similar manner.
+That the loss (if any) on Colonial lines, to connect the cables with the main telegraphic systems, should, in like manner, be borne by all the Colonies concerned.
+(4.)
+That if New Zooland, so tribute to the subsider and less referred to in the foresting Populations. - That if New Zealand contribute to the subsidy and loss referred to in the foregoing Resolutions, the subsidy on the New Zealand Cable should be a common charge to be borne by all in a similar manner.